 This is Our Story.

-Established in 1977 by company founders Dave Sanderson and Steve Kottman, SKB Corporation manufactured its first guitar case in a small Anaheim, California garage.
-Today, SKB is recognized globally as an industry leader in the design and manufacture of molded polymer transport cases.
+Established in 1977 by company founders Dave Sanderson and Steve Kottman, SKB Corporation manufactured its first guitar case in a residential garage in Anaheim, California.
+Today, with three factories and distribution all over the globe, SKB is recognized as an industry leader in the design and manufacture of molded polymer transport cases.

-Vacuum, rotational or injection molded, these cases are engineered to provide protection for equipment utilized by hundreds of companies involved in diverse industries from music and pro-audio products to military, industrial and medical applications.
-SKB even supplies maximum travel protection for consumer sports and electronics equipment.
-The familiar SKB logo has symbolized uncompromising quality and unsurpassed durability for four decades.
+Vacuum, rotational or injection molded, these cases are engineered to provide the best protection for equipment in many diverse industries, including music and pro-audio products, outdoor and sporting gear, overlanding, and military, industrial and medical applications.
+It's no wonder that the familiar SKB logo has symbolized uncompromising quality and unsurpassed durability for over four decades.

 Steve Kottman and Dave Sanderson meet while on the rowing team at CSULB.
 They begin building guitar cases for friends using homemade vacuum mold equipment.